The Most Bold and Daring Act of the Age

 You can buy the book through the Pingry School Book Store,

-Walter Hirsch, an American studying at the Sorbonne in Paris, eagerly volunteers to help the American fledgling spy organization at the start of World War II by becoming a deep cover “sleeper” living as a French citizen in the north of France.
-He is activated in March 1944 to report on German troop movements and beach defenses before the D-Day invasion.
+Walter Hirsch, an American studying at the Sorbonne in Paris, eagerly volunteers to help the American fledgling spy organization at the start of World War II by becoming a deep cover “sleeper” living as a French citizen in Paris.
+He is sent in March 1944 to report on German troop movements and beach defenses before the D-Day invasion.
 But he doesn’t know that his government, in sending him to Calais instead of Normandy, plans to sell him out to the Gestapo in order to mislead the Nazis with false information about the Allies’ real landing destination.

 Blood Brothers wins Bronze Medal in 2017 Military Writers’ Society of America Best Novel Contest!